Writing website content for SEO is one of the major responsibilities for today’s content marketers and copywriters.

 How to Write SEO Content

-Once you’ve found the primary right keyword, after completing keyword research for your piece of content, you need to think about placement.
+Once you’ve found the primary right keyword, after completing keyword research for your piece of content, you need to think about its placement.
 This is a crucial step in successful SEO content writing.
 Effectively integrating a keyword into your content can drive traffic for years to come.
 And it provides the starting point of the outline for the rest of the piece

 SEO Content Writing Tip #1: Include your keyword in an H1, H2, or H3 tag